 Financial Counseling - Individual is for one-on-one discussion of financial issues related to Disordered Gambling.
-It must be a stand-alone and have clearly defined goals and objectives.
-Each client should have the opportunity to discuss and address their unique financial needs.
-Since financial counseling is a key component of recovery for individuals who have a gambling problem, a financial counseling plan should be written for each client and placed within their client file.
+It must be stand-alone and have clearly defined goals and objectives.
+Clients should have the opportunity to discuss and address their unique financial needs.
+Since financial counseling is a key component of recovery for individuals who have a gambling disorder, a financial counseling plan should be written for each client and placed within the client file.